vrcAlbert/documentation-api/source/php/renderers/page.rst

 .. php:class:: Renderer_Selector

+    | Extends :php:class:`Nos\\Renderer`.
     | This renderer is used to pick a page.
     | It displays a tree of the pages with radio buttons.

 .. image:: images/page_selector.png